Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Preliminaries

-\subsection{Vocal Behavior}
+\subsubsection{Vocal Behavior}

-Vocal behavior corresponds to everything in speech except words, including use of vocalizations (e.g., fillers, laughter, and sobbing), pauses and turn-taking.
+Such behavior corresponds to everything in speech except words, including the use of vocalizations (e.g., fillers, laughter, and sobbing), pauses, and turn-taking.
 Speaking activity and prosody are the two aspects of vocal behavior that are most commonly used in the literature.\\

-\textbf{\textit{Speaking Activity.}} The most common form of speaking activity detection is referred to as \emph{speaker diarization}, i.e., the automatic segmentation of speech recordings into \emph{turns}, time intervals during which only one of the persons involved in an interaction is speaking.
+\textit{Speaking Activity.} The most common form of speaking activity detection is referred to as \emph{speaker diarization}, which is the automatic segmentation of speech recordings into \emph{turns} (i.e., time intervals) in which only one of the persons involved in an interaction is speaking.
 In other words, the speaker diarization detects \emph{who speaks and when}.
-If the identity of the speaker is not necessary, speaking activity detection can be performed by simply performing a speech / non-speech segmentation, i.e., by automatically identifying the intervals of time during which there is at least one person speaking.
-Both tasks above are typically addressed through audio processing methodologies, but there are approaches that use alternative cues too (e.g., the movement of the speakers~\cite{SVVAD2020}).
-In most cases, the output of speaker diarization or speech / non-speech segmentation is represented in terms of statistical properties of turns (e.g., total length, mean, maximum, mean, interquartile range, histogram, fraction), speaking time length, overlapping speech time, turn-taking order, number of successful / unsuccessful interruptions, speaker floor grabs, fraction of time non-overlapping speech accounts for and the back-channel time during turns of different speakers.
-Such properties can be extracted for each individual involved in an interaction and / or at group level.
-Examples of the latter case (typically called group conversational features) include group speaking time length and its statistics (e.g., total, mean) or total number of conversational events (e.g., successful / unsuccessful interruptions, back-channel utterances). \\
+If the identity of the speaker is not necessary, speaking activity detection can be performed by simply performing a speech/non-speech segmentation, i.e., by automatically identifying the intervals of time in which there is at least one person speaking.
+Both tasks above are typically addressed through audio processing methodologies, but there have been approaches that used alternative cues too (e.g., the movement of the speakers~\cite{SVVAD2020}).
+In most cases, the output of speaker diarization or speech/non-speech segmentation is represented in terms of statistical properties of turns (e.g., total length, mean, maximum, mean, interquartile range, histogram, fraction), speaking time length, overlapping speech time, turn-taking order, the number of successful/unsuccessful interruptions, and speaker floor grab, the fraction of time non-overlapping speech accounts for and the back-channel time during turns of different speakers.
+Such properties can be extracted for each individual involved in an interaction and/or at the group level.
+Examples of the latter case (typically called group conversational features) include group speaking time length and its statistics (e.g., total, mean) or the total number of conversational events (e.g., successful/unsuccessful interruptions, back-channel utterances). \\